 Partnership for the Advancement of Cancer Research Project

 Cancer Teaching Fellows will complete a two-week residency at NMSU that is designed to: 1) provide mentored teaching experience and diversity training to FHCRC post-doctoral fellows; and 2) enhance the cancer education curriculum at NMSU.
 In preparation for this experience, the Cancer Teaching Fellows will complete between three and five pre-residency assignments that will take an estimated 20 hours of time over the course of four to six weeks.
-During residency, the Fellows will observe lectures in the Cancer Biology 385 (Introduction to Cancer) class, hold office hours for students in the class, develop assessment activities, and practice teach their lectures to Dr. Michèle Shuster.
+During residency, the Fellows will observe lectures in a variety of undergraduate classes, hold office hours for students in the class, develop assessment activities, and practice teach their lectures to Dr. Michèle Shuster and then teach one week of lectures in a biology course at NMSU.
 Dr. Shuster will attend all lectures given by the Cancer Teaching Fellows and provide feedback.

 The program's start and end dates are flexible and will be negotiated between the Fellows and Drs.
 Michèle Shuster and Karen Peterson; however participation in the two-week residency must take place between September 10th through November 30th, 2014.

 Dr. Shuster is the instructor of record for Cancer Biology 385 and will serve as the primary mentor for the Cancer Teaching Fellows.
-She is a tenure-track assistant professor in the Biology department at NMSU, with extensive undergraduate teaching experience.
-Dr. Shuster is a 2007 recipient of the Donald C. Roush Award for Teaching Excellence at NMSU.
+She is an associate professor in the Biology department at NMSU, with extensive undergraduate teaching experience.
+Dr. Shuster is a recipient of the Donald C. Roush and Westhafer Awards for Teaching Excellence at NMSU.

 Dr. Peterson will serve as an informational and teaching resource prior to the Fellows' two-week residency at NMSU.
 Upon the Fellows' return, she will provide information about opportunities for additional teaching experiences at the FHCRC, NMSU, and local and/or regional undergraduate universities.
 In addition, she will offer counsel to Fellows seeking guidance about their career path, as well as mentorship during the job search process.